garyaiki/dendrites/README.md

 `blocking-dispatcher` configures a thread pool to be used when there are blocking calls

-These other sections are examples, that don't need to be overriden.
 `checking-balances`, `money-market-balances`, and `savings-balances` are example http client configurations

-`kafka` is an example topic configuration
+`kafka` is an example topic and timeout configuration

-`cassandra` is an example configuration
+`cassandra` is an example cluster and keyspace configuration

+`timer` is asychronous and exponential backoff timeout configuration

 ### Logback configuration